-Among the topics the program plans to cover are boundaries, communication, consent, endings, grief, and digital connections.
-Barnard’s Clery Interns will facilitate the seven-week toolkit in collaboration with the team at the Being Barnard Violence Prevention Program.
+Among the topics covered were boundaries, communication, consent, endings, grief, and digital connections.
+Two of Barnard’s Clery Interns, alongside four peer health educators from The Wellness Spot, facilitated the seven-week toolkit in collaboration with the team at the Being Barnard Violence Prevention Program.
 The Jeanne Clery Internship, established by alumna Constance Clery ’53 and her husband Howard K. Clery in memory of their daughter, focuses on gender-based violence awareness and prevention.

 The “Relationship Toolkit Certificate Program” is just one of the peer health initiatives integrated into the Francine A. LeFrak Foundation Center for Well-Being, which was opened in 2024.
 The Wellness Spot, Barnard’s longstanding peer health education program, offers workshops and resources to students throughout the fall and spring semesters, opening dialogue on issues like self-care, stress management, and reproductive health.